 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees as appropriate.
 In 2015, the Compensation Committee formed a single person non-officer stock award committee, currently composed of our chief executive officer, Travis C. Mickle, to which it delegated authority to grant, without any further action required by the Compensation Committee, stock awards to employees who are not officers of the Company, provided that such grants are made in accordance with guidelines established by the Compensation Committee.
 The purpose of this delegation of authority is to enhance the flexibility of our stock award administration and to facilitate the timely grant of stock awards to non-management employees, particularly new employees, within specified limits approved by the Compensation Committee.
 In particular, the single person non-officer stock award committee may not grant stock awards to acquire more than 22,500 shares per employee and all grants made by this committee must be made to persons below the level of vice president.
 As part of the Compensation Committee's oversight function, the minutes of each meeting and copies of each action by unanimous written consent of the single-member committee are to be sent to the members of the Compensation Committee.
-In 2017, the single-member committee exercised its authority to grant options to purchase an aggregate of 21,000 shares to non-officer employees.
+In 2018, the single-member committee exercised its authority to grant options to purchase an aggregate of 29,250 shares to non-officer employees.

 The Compensation Committee endeavors to make significant adjustments to annual compensation, determine bonus and equity awards and establish new performance objectives at one or more meetings held during the first quarter of the year.
-However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation at various meetings throughout the year.
+However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
 For executives other than the chief executive officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to it by the chief executive officer.
 In the case of the chief executive officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
-For all executive officers, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, company stock performance data, analyses of historical executive compensation levels and recommendations executives in various hypothetical scenarios, executive stock ownership informations of the Compensation Committee's compensation levels and recommendations and recommendations of the Compensation levels and recommendations of the Compensation Committee's compensation consultant, including analyses of executive compensation paid at other companies identified by the consultant.
+For all executive officers, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels and recommendations of the Compensation Committee's compensation consultant, including analyses of executive compensation paid at other companies identified by the consultant.